wp-plugins/wp-filebase/readme.txt

 == Changelog ==

+= 3.1.01 =
+* Added support for remote urls for local files with `file://` scheme
+* New template variabla `%file_user_can_edit%`
+* Updated DataTables to 1.10.4
+* Updated DataTables column filter to 1.5.6
+* Back-end filebrowser: hide edit button if not permitted
+* Fixed category file counter bug when adding new files causing categories not to expand in file browser
+* Fixed pagination in back-end category list
+* Fixed mysql table structure update causing `Unknown column` errors
+* Fixed broken thumbnails when chaning category of a remote file

 = 3.1.00 =
 * New Feature: Treeview: Drag & Drop Files, Move Categories and Files by dragging